notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 <div class="floatie-bit">
   <img alt="" src="/images/gen-models/2_mj.png">
   <p><b>MidJourney</b>.
 I mean, 10/10.
 These are the spooky orchid boys of my dreams!
 This prompt came up because I went to an orchid exhibition, and I thought so many of the little flowers looked like skulls or aliens.
-This was **exactly** what I had in mind. </p>
+This was <b>exactly</b> what I had in mind. </p>
 </div>
 <hr>